 How much insurance is enough?

-The purpose of this guide is to work out an amount that is “better than nothing” and while it doesn’t replace personal advice it should allow you to work out an amount that suits people like you.
-The guide is not an exhaustive list, we have attempted to condense our most common approaches into a succinct document that should assist most people.
+The purpose of this guide is to work out an amount that is “better than nothing”, and while it doesn’t replace personal advice, it should allow you to work out an amount that suits people like you.
+The guide is not an exhaustive list; we have attempted to condense our most common approaches into a concise document to assist most people.
 You can always speak to one of our advisers to ask more general questions or engage us for personal advice.

 The most important thing to remember is that you are dealing with disaster – you or a person very close to you has died, become so seriously ill that they can NEVER work again or been diagnosed with something terrible.
-It’s very easy to be glib about these things and assume that you would “get by” or “she would marry someone else” etc etc.. trust us we have heard them all.
-We have also heard the total misery, blame and anger that comes when people suffer these events and don’t have cover.
+It’s effortless to be glib about these things and assumes that you would “get by” or “she would marry someone else”,, etc. etc.. trust us, we have heard them all.
+We have also listened to the total misery, blame and anger that comes when people suffer these events and don’t have cover.

 Think hard about what would happen, how you would cope and what this money would be used for when working out the levels of cover.
-You can at any time seek personal advice to get this right – often the value of a financial adviser in this situation is their personal experience having helped clients before.
-You will only die once; our team have to deal with it more often then we would like to, but our experience can help guide your choices.
+You can seek personal advice to get this right at any time – often, the value of a financial adviser in this situation is their personal experience having helped clients before.
+You will only die once; our team have to deal with it more often than we would like to, but our expertise can help guide your choices.

 THE SHORT VERSION